ghurone/ghurone/README.md

 🎓 Studying Physics at [IFUSP](http://portal.if.usp.br/ifusp/)

-📚 Studying Data Science for Education
+📚 Studying Machine Learning for Education

 🕹️ Developing [Tamacat](https://github.com/ghurone/tamacat), the best command line game in the world!